stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 * Defined as a nonnegative scalar whenever:

-  * The effect of past flows on drivers and barriers along `(i, j)` can be summarized, and
+  * The effect of past flows on drivers and barriers along `(i, j)` can be summarized in a finite vector.
   * A reference pattern with weak or no feedback can be specified.
 * It measures how strongly the observed evolution of drivers and barriers deviates from this weak feedback reference.

 3. Aggregated flow tension invariant